 Successful negotiations are not always about winning, they are mainly about getting the best long-term outcomes and frequently about making sure that the other side walks away with something as well.
-These are some of the central messages of the three-day Winning Negotiation Strategies course running at the UCD Michael Smurfit Graduate Business School next month.
+These are some of the central messages of the three-day Winning Negotiation Strategies course running at the UCD Michael Smurfit Graduate Business School in October.

-“The course is aimed at mid to senior managers and anyone who has negotiation as part of their role,” says programme director Stephen Boyle.
+“The course is aimed at mid-level managers and anyone who has negotiation as part of their role,” says programme director Stephen Boyle.
 “These can be owner managers of SMEs or purchasing, sales or general managers from larger companies; anyone who needs to strengthen their negotiating skills really.”

 His next piece of advice is to think ahead and methodically prepare attitudes and arguments to be used during the negotiations but not to be too rigid.
 “Don’t be inflexible and don’t allow the agenda to be set by the other side.
 This is all part of the psychology of negotiations and you have to understand this.”

 The course is firmly based in practice with participants taking part in very realistic simulated negotiation scenarios.
 These can be called role plays but they go further than merely acting to predetermined character outlines.

 “Everyone is paired up and sent off on their own for the simulations,” Boyle points out.
 “They are not under the beady eye of the course tutors.
 They go away, carry out the negotiation and report back on the outcomes.
 These sessions result in an awful lot of ‘eureka moments’ where they get to see what strategies and behaviours worked and which ones didn’t.”